Australian Bombshell Tarsha Whitmore Sizzles In White Crop Top And Ripped Jeans

 In her latest Instagram update, Tarsha shared a snap of herself in a casual outfit that she wore while out and about in Australia.
 She had on a cropped tank with a scoop neckline that revealed quite a bit of cleavage.
 The hem of the tank was jagged and uneven, and almost looked as though it had simply been ripped to shorten it.
 The crisp white of the top popped against Tarsha’s bronzed skin.
 She paired the top with some high-waisted faded-wash jeans that had rips all down the front.
 The strategically placed rips revealed large chunks of the bombshell’s toned thighs, and plenty of her sculpted stomach was likewise on display in the shot.

 Tarsha finished the look by tossing a purse over her shoulder, and wearing her hair down, sleek and straight.
-Her makeup was likewise neutral, with shades of brown, a nude lip, and an eye-catching pop of highlighter to draw attention to her beauty.
+Her makeup was likewise neutral, featuring shades of brown, a nude lip, and an eye-catching pop of highlighter to draw attention to her beauty.

 Though the picture itself was smoking hot, Tarsha used the caption to fill her followers in on the reality of her day, which was apparently packed with plenty of sushi consumption.
-She also made sure to fill her followers in on where her top had come from.
+She also made sure to tell her followers where her top had come from.

-Tarsha posed outside in front of a gray planter filled with flowers and what appeared to be a parking lot, taking any opportunity to capture a sizzling shot.
-Her followers couldn’t get enough of the update, and the post receive over 6,200 likes within just one hour.
+Tarsha posed outside in front of a gray planter filled with flowers and what appeared to be a parking lot, clearly taking any opportunity to capture a sizzling shot.
+Her followers couldn’t get enough of the update, and the post received over 6,200 likes within just one hour.

 “This is so stunning,” one follower said in the comments section.